Q. How long does the Stellar battery last?

-A. A. Yes.
-The Stellar meets FAA requirements for all phases of air travel including take-off, during the flight itself and during the landing.
-At least two weeks prior to travelling, we recommend getting clearance from the airline to use your device on a flight.
-(If your approval is in the form of a letter, carry a copy with you.)
-View our travel page for more tips on traveling with CPAP equipment.
+A. Yes.
+The Stellar meets FAA requirements for all phases of air travel including take-off, during the flight itself and also during the landing.
+At least two weeks prior to travelling, we recommend getting clearance from the airline to use your device on a flight (if your approval is in the form of a letter, carry a copy with you).

 Q. How much noise does it make?

 A. 29 dBA as measured according to ISO 17510 – 1:2002.

 32 dBA with uncertainty of 3 dBA as measured according to ISO 17510 –1:2007.

 Q. What is involved in maintaining a Stellar machine?

 - Every day – hang the mask and air tube in the shade to keep it dry.

 - Regularly disassemble the H4i humidifier with the cleanable water chamber.
 Keep it dry when it is not in use.

 - Weekly – wash the mask and air tube

 - Monthly – wipe the exterior of the device